aless80/tantrix/README.md

 ->A known bug to fix happens when a forced tile cannot be placed because it causes an impossible tile with three colors.
 Player name cannot be already taken and must start with non-numeric character Seed for random generator is decided by server when game starts.
-No seed if solitaire
+No seed if solitaire Score was broken, now it works again
+Added confirm property in Tile object so that you cannot place a table in tab1 to tab2 or viceversa.

 ## TODO
 dialogs: colors for solitaire